Optimal Cox Regression Subsampling Procedure with Rare Events

-The results obtained in Eqs.(\ref{optA}),(\ref{optL}) are impractical as they contain the unknown $\vectr{\beta}^o$.
-Instead, a two-step procedure is implemented, which can be described as follows. \begin{itemize} \item[] {\bf Step 1:} Sample $q$ observations uniformly from $\mathcal{C}$, join them with the observed failure times to form $\mathcal{Q}_{pilot}$.
-Run a weighted Cox regression on $\mathcal{Q}_{pilot}$ to obtain a crude estimator $\tilde{\vectr{\beta}}_{U}$, and use it to derive approximated optimal sampling probabilities using Eq.(\ref{optA}) or Eq.(\ref{optL}). \item[] {\bf Step 2:} Sample another $q$ observations from $\mathcal{C}$ using the probabilities computed at Step 1.
-Join these observations with the observed failure times to form $\mathcal{Q}$, and rerun weighted Cox regression on $\mathcal{Q}$ to obtain the two-step estimator $\tilde{\vectr{\beta}}_{TS}$. \end{itemize}
+The results obtained in Eqs.(\ref{optA})--(\ref{optLsubset}) are impractical as they contain the unknown $\vectr{\beta}^o$.
+Instead, a two-step procedure is implemented, which can be described as follows. \begin{itemize} \item[] {\bf Step 1:} Sample $q_0$ observations uniformly from $\mathcal{C}$, join them with the observed failure times to form $\mathcal{Q}_{pilot}$.
+Run a weighted Cox regression on $\mathcal{Q}_{pilot}$ to obtain an initial estimator $\tilde{\vectr{\beta}}_{U}$, and use it to derive approximated optimal sampling probabilities using one of Eq.(\ref{optA})--(\ref{optLsubset}). \item[] {\bf Step 2:} Sample another $q$ observations from $\mathcal{C}$ using the probabilities computed at Step 1.
+Combine these observations with the observed failure times to form $\mathcal{Q}$, and rerun weighted Cox regression on $\mathcal{Q}$ to obtain the two-step estimator $\tilde{\vectr{\beta}}_{TS}$. \end{itemize}